Spicy Lentil Soup

 And then, all too soon, our day of exploration came to an end.
 But not before this boy’s sweet smile + gorgeous date and spice filled pastries stole my sister’s heart.

-It’s a wonderful thing to eat what the locals eat.
+I love to eat what the locals eat.
 It adds LIFE to the whole experience.
 And so we happily munched on our just-baked pastries as we headed out of the market.